 a.
 Regular faculty (those appointed under the rules of tenure with the rank of assistant, associate or full professor) having an appointment in the Department of Animal Science can accept a graduate student unless otherwise notified by the department chairperson.
-Non-tenure system faculty (fixed-term faculty or academic specialists) may be approved to serve as major professor for a Master's student and the graduate coordinator will submit the approval request to the Graduate School.
+Non-regular faculty (i.e., fixed-term faculty or academic specialists not in the tenure system) may be approved to serve as major professor for a Master's student.
+The graduate coordinator will submit a request for approval in these cases to the Graduate School.